 ●An observational study in France reported the efficacy and safety of anti-TNF therapies in 10 patients with reactive arthritis of recent onset (within 12 months) .
 Five, four, and one patient(s) each received infliximab, etanercept, and adalimumab, respectively.
 Nine of 10 patients met response criteria, with reduction in tender and swollen joint counts, pain score, and serum C-reactive protein (CRP) levels.
 All eight patients taking glucocorticoids successfully discontinued them after a median of four months.
 Six patients discontinued the anti-TNF therapy after a median of 7.5 months; three relapsed after stopping but responded to retreatment.

 There are no studies of patients with reactive arthritis refractory to the above therapies, although other approaches to the treatment of chronic inflammatory arthritis have been evaluated in SpA, including psoriatic arthritis, and in rheumatoid arthritis.
-In the very uncommon patients who are resistant to treatment with the agents noted above, including at least two TNF inhibitors, the diagnosis should be reevaluated.
-(See "Assessment and treatment of ankylosing spondylitis in adults", section on 'Other DMARDs' and "Treatment of psoriatic arthritis", section on 'Experimental therapies' and "Treatment of rheumatoid arthritis resistant to initial DMARD therapy in adults", section on 'Resistant to two TNF inhibitors' and "Treatment of rheumatoid arthritis resistant to initial DMARD therapy in adults", section on 'Resistant to standard therapies'.)
+In the very uncommon patients who are resistant to treatment with the agents noted above, including at least two TNF inhibitors, alternative diagnoses such as other forms of SpA or central pain should be reevaluated.
+(See "Assessment and treatment of ankylosing spondylitis in adults", section on 'Other DMARDs' and "Treatment of rheumatoid arthritis in adults resistant to initial biologic DMARD therapy" and "Treatment of psoriatic arthritis" and "Treatment of rheumatoid arthritis in adults resistant to initial nonbiologic DMARD therapy".)

 None of these interventions has been systematically evaluated in randomized trials or has been the subject of observational studies in patients with reactive arthritis, and most treatment studies of antiarthritic or antibiotic therapy for reactive arthritis and reviews of this disease do not discuss the effects of such therapies on these manifestations or the recommended approaches for their treatment.
 Extraarticular manifestations that may require treatment include the following: